CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 In order to create a `HydrostaticFreeSurfaceModel` without any buoyancy treatment we need to pass explicitly pass the `buoyancy=nothing` flag.
-Note that by default `HydrostaticFreeSurfaceModel` advects temperature `T` and salinity `S` (which aren't necessary without a buoyancy treatment), so it often recommended to explicitly specify the tracers in this case as well:
+Note that by default `HydrostaticFreeSurfaceModel` advects temperature `T` and salinity `S` (which aren't necessary without a buoyancy treatment), so it is often recommended to explicitly specify the tracers in this case as well:

 ```jldoctest buoyancy
 julia> model = HydrostaticFreeSurfaceModel(grid=grid, buoyancy=nothing, tracers=())